25 Encouraging Bible Verses for Addiction Recovery

 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.”
 John 14:27

-Struggling with addiction is a constant source of unrest.
+Struggling with addiction recovery is a constant source of unrest.
 Whether alcohol abuse, drug abuse, lust of the flesh, or food, the power of addiction affects all areas of life.

 However, this beautiful verse reminds you that even in the midst of sinful behaviors and poor choices, the peace of God has not bypassed you.
 No power on earth is stronger than God’s love and God’s grace over you.